By Wendy C. Brooks, DVM, DipABVP

 For additional information, see the Centers for Disease Control and Protection's (CDC) hookworm fact sheet.

 Decontaminating the Environment

 Many people are concerned about how to decontaminate the backyard or property that has housed an infected dog.
 The good news is that unlike roundworms, which are extremely hardy in the environment, hookworm eggs deplete their energy reserves in a few months and die.
 Further, hookworm eggs do not survive freezing temperatures.
-Borates raked into the soil will also kill hookworm eggs but will kill grass and vegetation as well.
+Boric acid can be raked into the soil to kill hookworm eggs, but this will kill grass and vegetation as well.

 Most heartworm preventives will also prevent hookworm infection.
 See this chart of heartworm preventives to see which ones work against hookworms.

 There are two species of hookworms in cats: Ancylostoma tubaeforme and Ancylostoma braziliense, the former being the most aggressive blood sucker.
 The story is pretty much the same for cats as for dogs with a few exceptions:

 - Kittens cannot be infected before birth nor can they be infected by nursing.
 Cats are generally infected by larvae invading the skin or by eating an infected prey animal.